dabeaz/curio/docs/reference.rst

 .. exception:: CancelledError

+   Base class for all cancellation-related exceptions.

+.. exception:: TaskCancelled

-   Exception raised in a coroutine if it has been cancelled.
+   Exception raised in a coroutine if it has been cancelled using the :meth:`Task.cancel` method.
 If ignored, the coroutine is silently terminated.
 If caught, a coroutine can continue to run, but should work to terminate execution.
 Ignoring a cancellation request and continuing to execute will likely cause some other task to hang.